 Pulmonary arterial hypertension (PAH) is a life-threatening disorder that is associated with a poor prognosis.
-There are four classes of drugs that are used in the management of PAH, including prostanoids, endothelin receptor antagonists (ERAs), phosphodiesterase (PDE)-5 inhibitors and soluble guanylate cyclase stimulators.
-10 Iloprost (Ventavis[®]) and treprostinil (Tyvaso[®]) are prostanoids and are available as inhalation solutions and treprostinil is also available as an extended-release tablet (Orenitram[®]). ^{1,6,9} Additional prostanoid products are available for intravenous or subcutaneous administration.
+There are four classes of drugs that are used in the management of PAH, including prostanoids, endothelin receptor antagonists (ERAs), phosphodiesterase (PDE)-5 inhibitors and soluble guanylate cyclase stimulators.10 Iloprost (Ventavis[®]) and treprostinil (Tyvaso[®]) are prostanoids and are available as inhalation solutions.^{1,6} Additional prostanoid products are available for intravenous or subcutaneous administration.
 Ambrisentan (Letairis[®]), bosentan (Tracleer[®]) and macitentan (Opsumit[®]) are ERAs and are available orally.
-Both sildenafil (Revatio[®]) and tadalafil (Adcirca[®]) are PDE-5 inhibitors and are also available orally.
-2-5 Sildenafil is also available as a powder for suspension and for intravenous administration.
-12 Currently, sildenafil tablets are available generically.
-9 Riociguat (Adempas[®]) is the first agent within the novel class of soluble guanylate cyclase stimulators and it is currently available orally.
-8
+Both sildenafil (Revatio[®]) and tadalafil (Adcirca[®]) are PDE-5 inhibitors and are also available orally.2-5 Sildenafil is also available for intravenous administration.12 Currently, sildenafil tablets are available generically.9 Riociguat (Adempas[®]) is the first agent within the novel class of soluble guanylate cyclase stimulators and it is currently available orally.8

-Clinical trials have demonstrated the safety and efficacy of the PAH agents; however, there are no head-to head trials comparing the agents within classes or between classes.
-The American College of Cardiology Foundation/ American Heart Association and the European consensus guidelines recommend oral therapy with either a PDE-5 inhibitor or an ERA as first-line agents in patients who are considered lower risk and are not candidates for calcium-channel blockers, while the updated American College of Chest Physicians guidelines recommend an ERA, a PDE-5 inhibitor or the newer drug riociguat as initial therapy. ^{10,13,14} In patients at higher risk and with poor prognostic indexes, parenteral therapy with prostanoids should be considered first-line treatment.
-Epoprostenol is the preferred treatment for the most severely ill patients and is the only therapy shown to prolong survival; however, its use may be limited by its requirement of being continually infused intravenously.
-10 In more severe cases it is recommended to add a second and potentially a third agent from different classes when clinical status dictates.
-13
+Clinical trials have demonstrated the safety and efficacy of the PAH agents; however, there are no headto head trials comparing the agents within classes or between classes.
+The national and European consensus guidelines recommend oral therapy with either a PDE-5 inhibitor or an ERA as first-line agents in patients who are considered lower risk and are not candidates for calcium-channel blockers.^{10,13,14} In patients at higher risk and with poor prognostic indexes, parenteral therapy with prostanoids should be considered first-line treatment.
+Epoprostenol is the preferred treatment for the most severely ill patients and is the only therapy shown to prolong survival; however, its use may be limited by its requirement of being continually infused intravenously.10 Treatment guidelines have not yet been updated to address the potential place in therapy for the soluble guanylate cyclase stimulators.^{10,13,14}